MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

     2. Call the **AttachToWindow** method of the **IDesktopWindowXamlSourceNative** or **IDesktopWindowXamlSourceNative2** interface, and pass in the window handle of the parent UI element in your application.

     3. Set the initial size of the internal child window contained in the **DesktopWindowXamlSource**.
 By default, this internal child window is set to a width and height of 0.
-If you don't set the size of the window, any UWP controls you add to the **DesktopWindowXamlSource** will not be visible.
+If you don't set the size of the window, any WinRT XAML controls you add to the **DesktopWindowXamlSource** will not be visible.
 To access the internal child window in the **DesktopWindowXamlSource**, use the **WindowHandle** property of the **IDesktopWindowXamlSourceNative** or **IDesktopWindowXamlSourceNative2** interface.

 3. Finally, assign the **Windows.UI.Xaml.UIElement** you want to host to the [Content](/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource.content) property of your **DesktopWindowXamlSource** object.